tud-phi/jax-soft-robot-modelling/docs/api/tendon-planar-pcs.md

 # Tendon Actuated Planar PCS

-Tendon actuated Planar PCS systems with cable-driven actuation mechanisms.
+Tendon actuated Planar PCS systems with cable-driven actuation mechanisms, extending the discrete Cosserat approach by Renda et al. (2018).

 ## Overview

-This module extends the planar PCS model to include tendon actuation, where the robot is actuated by controlling the tension in cables or tendons.
+This module extends the planar PCS model (based on the discrete Cosserat approach by Renda et al., 2018) to include tendon actuation, where the robot is actuated by controlling the tension in cables or tendons.
 This actuation method provides precise control and is commonly used in cable-driven continuum robots.

 ## API Reference